 - Banners must be made of a mesh material or have air vents every 3 feet.

 - The banner supports are spaced about 18 feet apart.
 The maximum banner length is 15 feet.
 Banners should be about 30 inches tall, with a maximum height of 36 inches.

 No event may display more than five additonal signs, as detailed below:

 - One sign may be located on the lot hosting the event for the same display period.
 This sign may be a banner if it is securely fastened and adequately vented so as not to pose a threat to traffic.
 This sign shall be no larger than 32 square feet.

 - Four off-site signs, displayed in different locations, may be located in the public right of way, but not in a driveway or intersection sight triangle.
 These signs must be rigid (not banners) and a single side may not exceed 8 square feet.
 The sign locations must be included in the banner permit application.

 - Signs may be erected no more than 14 days prior to the event and shall be removed no later than 48 hours after the event has concluded.
 Signs may not be displayed for more than 17 days.

 - No event may display more than 100 square feet of additional signage, including all off‐site and on-site signage.

-- The Planning Department will issue a Zoning Compliance Permit detailing the approved sign number, sizes and locations.
+- The Planning and Economic Development Division will issue a Zoning Compliance Permit detailing the approved sign number, sizes and locations.